Yellowstone Snowcoaches: The Ultimate Ticket to Ride

 There was a time when most of Yellowstone’s visitors were private snowmobilers and a few cross-country skiers.
 “Now people who come in the summer find themselves wondering what this place is like when it’s a lot colder and covered in snow,” says Quinn.

-There are ample ways to find out, thanks to a variety of day trips and multi-day packages offered by Xanterra Travel Collection, which manages the park’s lodges, from mid-December to early March.
-Two lodges — Old Faithful Snow Lodge and Mammoth Hot Springs Hotel (closed Winter 2018-2019 for renovations), about 50 miles apart — remain open in winter.
+There are ample ways to find out, thanks to a variety of day trips and multi-day packages offered by Xanterra Travel Collection®, which manages the park’s lodges, from mid-December to early March.
+Two lodges — Old Faithful Snow Lodge and Mammoth Hot Springs Hotel, about 50 miles apart — remain open in winter.
 Snowcoaches ferry visitors between the two, plus run ski shuttles and guided tours.
-(Xanterra also operates a daily bus to the Bozeman, Mont., airport for guests who don’t want the hassle of renting a car.)
+(Xanterra also operates a daily bus to the Bozeman, MT, airport for guests who don’t want the hassle of renting a car.)

 Multi-day offerings include guided cross-country ski and snowshoeing trips to the spectacular Grand Canyon of Yellowstone.
 Shorter adventures include a drive along the Firehole River with stops to view wildlife.
-A one-of-a-kind outing is the Steam, Stars and Winter Snowscapes tour.
-Participants are outfitted with non-skid devices for their boots, flashlights and steaming hot chocolate in a souvenir mug.
+A one-of-a-kind outing is the Steam, Stars, and Winter Soundscapes tour.
+Participants are outfitted with non-skid devices for their boots, flashlights, and steaming hot chocolate in a souvenir mug.
 Snowcoaches take them to Yellowstone’s geyser basins for stargazing.

 “We have dark skies in Yellowstone like they don’t have anywhere in the U.S.,” Quinn says.
 “To stand quietly and experience the wilderness in the night by just listening is remarkable.”